fteem/old_blog/_posts/2016-01-13-refactoring-builder-pattern.md

 on the other hand it's super clear and very hard to get confused by it.
 There are a ton of other situations where one could use the builder pattern, but in this case it plays nicely when eliminating this code smell.

+**Edited**, 16th of January, 2016:

+Additionally, thanks to couple of readers and colleagues, who I **thank a ton** for weighing in, a very interesting and approach to builders is using a building block.
+The usage would look like:

+{% highlight ruby %}
+class OrderTest < Minitest::Test
+  def test_contains_multiple_products
+    order = Order.new
+    5.times do
+      smartphone = SmartphoneBuilder.build do |builder|
+        builder.set_model("Apple iPhone 6S")
+        builder.add_touchscreen(4.7)
+        builder.add_processor(1.84)
+        builder.add_ram(2048)
+        builder.add_memory(16384)
+        builder.set_os(:ios)
+      end
+      order.products << smartphone
+    end
+    assert_equal 5, order.products.length
+    # Sanity check
+    assert_equal "Apple iPhone 6S", order.products.last.model
+  end
+end
+{% endhighlight %}

+As you can see, this looks super nice, which is half the reason I agreed to add this to the post after it was published.
+The other half is usefulness, obviously.
+The implementation of the block-style builder:

+{% highlight ruby %}
+class SmartphoneBuilder
+  def self.build
+    builder = new
+    yield(builder)
+    builder.smartphone
+  end

+  def initialize
+    @smartphone = Smartphone.new
+  end

+  def set_model(model)
+    @smartphone.model = model
+  end

+  def add_processor(speed)
+    @smartphone.cpu = CPU.new(speed)
+  end

+  def add_touchscreen(size)
+    @smartphone.screen = Touchscreen.new(size)
+  end

+  def add_ram(amount)
+    @smartphone.ram = RAM.new(amount)
+  end

+  def add_memory(amount)
+    @smartphone.memory = amount
+  end

+  def set_os(os)
+    @smartphone.os = os
+  end

+  def smartphone
+    obj = @smartphone.dup
+    @smartphone = Smartphone.new
+    return obj
+  end
+end
+{% endhighlight %}

+By implementing the `SmartphoneBuilder.build` method, we expose the additional block-style variant of the builder, so the user can choose between the good-looking block building or the not-so-good-looking non-block-style version.

 ## (Over) Validation